altaficial/altaficial/content/index.md

 Welcome!
 ```

-Welcome to my tiny corner on the internet, a personal space on the World Wide Web dedicated to what I'm interested in, filled with what I'm **[reading](https://altaficial.com/mosaic)**, [listening](https://altaficial.com/mosaic), [bookmarking](https://altaficial.com/mosaic), [writing](https://altaficial.com/writings), [watching](https://altaficial.com/mosaic), and [working on](https://altaficial.com/projects).
+Welcome to my tiny corner on the internet, a personal space on the World Wide Web dedicated to what I'm interested in, filled with what I'm **[reading](https://altaficial.com/mosaic)**, **[listening](https://altaficial.com/mosaic)**, **[bookmarking](https://altaficial.com/mosaic)**, **[writing](https://altaficial.com/writings)**, **[watching](https://altaficial.com/mosaic)**, and **[working on](https://altaficial.com/projects)**.
 My name is Alta - a creative generalist who loves to craft and build things and tries to use technology for a multitude of noble purposes: increasing individual freedom, promoting mental health, delving into philosophy, extending the human lifespan, ensuring the safety of Artificial Intelligence, and reducing Existential Risks.
-As someone deeply invested in Design Thinking, I'm committed to contributing towards a future marked by Responsible Innovation.
+As someone deeply invested in Design Thinking, I'm committed to contributing towards a future marked by **Responsible Innovation.**